 Interestingly, The X Factor seems to fit better into a double vinyl album format, which can be appreciated with the recent 180g reissue, possibly because grouping the tracks into twos or threes makes the totality of the record’s 71 minutes seem less overwhelming.
 In this format The X Factor splits rather neatly into four episodes.

-A trait of the album which is somewhat mystifying is the fact that there is no more than one instance of harmony guitars (octaves not counted), and not one single instance of harmony vocals (unlike on B-side track Justice Of The Peace).
-The latter production choice does Bayley few favors, as his lower-register fight to stay in tune is displayed in all its dubious glory.
-His best performance on the record is on album closer The Unbeliever, where he very nearly screams the chorus because it’s out of his range.
+A trait of the album which is utterly mystifying is the fact that there is no more than one instance of harmony guitars (octaves not counted), and not one single instance of harmony vocals (unlike on B-side track Justice Of The Peace).
+The latter production choice does Bayley few favors, as his lower-register singing seems naked and one-dimensional on much of the material.
+One of his best performances on the record is on album closer The Unbeliever, where he very nearly screams the chorus because it’s out of his range.

 Ultimately, the responsibility for The X Factor‘s shortcomings must fall on the shoulders of Steve Harris.
 With Smith, Dickinson and Birch all out of the picture, there had never been a Maiden album where the bassist was so completely in charge.
 The X Factor represents what Harris wanted at a time when he could pretty much make exactly the Iron Maiden album he envisioned, at his own pace and in his own studio.

-At its worst the album is a depressing dirge through tracks like Fortunes Of War and 2 A.M., with The Aftermath and Blood On The World’s Hands also struggling to keep the listener’s attention even after years of familiarity with the record.
+However, judging by the way Harris would later welcome Dickinson and Smith back to the band, he might not have been in this position by choice.
+And no matter the time and effort Harris put into the album, at its worst The X Factor is a depressing dirge through tracks like Fortunes Of War and 2 A.M., with The Aftermath and Blood On The World’s Hands also struggling to keep the listener’s attention even after years of familiarity with the record.

 On the plus side, there are lyrics here that must count as some of Harris’ strongest and most gripping ever, as he’s struggling to find firm footing after the upheavals of his divorce and Bruce leaving the band.
 There’s no doubt that The X Factor is heartfelt and well-intentioned, but there’s equally little doubt that Maiden now lack too many crucial ingredients: Songwriters, a more sophisticated guitarist, a more able singer, and a producer with the skills to capture and communicate the intentions and emotions that want to break through these walls of relative incompetence.

-This problem would not be rectified on the subsequent Blaze era album in 1998 either, the lacklustre Virtual XI.
+This problem would not be rectified on the subsequent Blaze era album in 1998 either, the catalog nadir Virtual XI.

 The X Factor is deep enough to be interesting, but not good enough to challenge other Maiden studio records to that point, except Fear Of The Dark.
 A disappointing debut for Bayley.
 And a disappointing adaptation for Iron Maiden, who continue to stumble through the 1990s.